sdsna/lancet-covid-19-database/data/README.md

 ### [database.csv](https://sdsna.github.io/lancet-data/data/database.csv)

 This is the full database including all indicators.
-Each row in the database consists of a country ID and a date.
+Each row in the database consists of a country and a date.
 The row contains all available observations for the country on that date.

 To open the database in Stata, run:
 ```stata